jianchang512/pyvideotrans/README_EN.md

 https://juejin.cn/post/7318704408727519270

 If cudnn crashes even after being installed according to the tutorial, there is a high probability that the GPU memory is insufficient.
 You can switch to using the medium model.
 When the memory is less than 8GB, try to avoid using the largev-3 model, especially when the video is larger than 20MB, otherwise it may run out of memory and crash

+17. How to adjust subtitle font size

+If you are embedding hard subtitles, you can adjust the font size by changing the fontsize=0 in videotrans/set.ini to an appropriate value.
+0 is the default size, 20 means the font size is 20 pixels.

 # CLI Command Line Mode